Avian Flu (Bird Flu)

 What animals get avian influenza?

 Avian influenza viruses affect wild and domestic bird species, primarily waterfowl, domestic poultry and raptors.
 The virus can quickly decimate an entire flock of poultry.
 Raptors can become infected by eating infected prey or by coming in contact with surfaces that are contaminated with the virus.
 Some subtypes of AIV can affect mammals such as pigs, cats, horses, dogs and ferrets, as well as humans.
-Terrestrial wild birds (such as birds that use backyard feeders) typically are not affected by AIV.
+Wild land birds (such as birds that use backyard feeders) typically are not affected by AIV.

 What is the current status of avian influenza?